Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 #### Host Database

-The host database is named **host_databse/apis_bees_db.fasta**.
+The host database is named **host_database/apis_bees_db.fasta**.

 A [paper](https://academic.oup.com/gbe/article/12/1/3677/5682415) published in Dec.
 2019 a high quality [_Apis dorsata_ genome](https://www.ncbi.nlm.nih.gov/assembly/GCA_009792835.1/) as an improvement over a previous submission in 2013.
 The paper also mentioned studies that had previously sequenced the [_Apis florea_ genome](https://www.ncbi.nlm.nih.gov/assembly/GCA_000184785.2) in 2012, [_Apis cerana_ genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_001442555.1) in 2015 (other assemblies submitted found [here](https://www.ncbi.nlm.nih.gov/assembly/organism/7460/latest/)) and [_Apis mellifera_ genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_003254395.2) in 2018 (other assemblies submitted listed here).
-So far I have not found any whole genome assemblies of _Apis adreniformis_.
+So far I have not found any whole genome assemblies of _Apis andreniformis_.

 These assemblies were downloaded and concatenated to make the **4_host_db**.
 It contains,